-If you were born in November, you have two November birthstones to choose from: topaz and citrine.
+If you were born in November, then you have two November birthstones to choose from; topaz and citrine.
 These two precious gems have a lot of similarities, including their yellow, orange, and brown color palettes.
 For this reason, topaz and citrine have been commonly confused and misidentified for centuries, not only with each other but with a variety of other gemstones as well.

 In this article, we’ll tell you everything you need to know about topaz and citrine, the November birthstones.

 - November Birthstones in Jewelry

 - Price and Value of Topaz and Citrine

 - Shop Our November Birthstone Ring Collection (Browse Collection)

 - Shopping Tips for the November Topaz Birthstones

 - Talk to an Expert About November Birthstones